Phoenix Children's Hospital Pain Medicine Program

 Comprehensive, collaborative care for pain management in children

-The Phoenix Children’s Hospital Department of Pain Management Services is the only comprehensive pain management program in Arizona and the Southwest, and one of a few in the United States.
+The Phoenix Children's Hospital Pain Medicine Program is the only comprehensive pain management program in Arizona and the Southwest, and one of a few in the United States.
 Our multidisciplinary pediatric pain management team provides a wide range of treatment options for children in pain, including pharmacologic, non-pharmacologic and interventional services.

 Services include inpatient acute care services, outpatient services and procedure sedation.
 All services are multidisciplinary with regular communication between practitioners.
 Individual consultations, patient care conferences and administrative committees help the pain care programs develop and expand.